News and Updates

 My dad always warned me not to make a promise that I couldn’t keep.
 I couldn’t keep my promise to keep this site updated monthly.
 I could blame it on a lot of things: being busy at my new job, COVID-19, moving into a house, moving the site to a new hosting provider, or any other excuse that I could utilize.
 But the truth of the matter is, regardless of the truth of each of those excuses, they were just that — excuses.

 This has indeed been a crazy year!
 We moved our RV from one campground to another right before COVID-19 hit and haven’t returned to the office since.
 After a few weeks, my wife surprisingly said, “I think we should buy a house!”
 Because we liked the area around the new campground, we looked there and found THE HOUSE!
 We also had to travel back to our old house to pick up a few things we left with the renters and make another trip to her mother’s house in Ohio to get more.
-My wife did an amazing job at transforming the grounds into a veritable garden!
+My wife did an amazing job transforming the grounds into a veritable garden!
 We also invested in solar panels, which seems to have been a wise choice so far!

 February 22, 2020